 One former interpreter for the Canadian military said the three-day timeline fails to take into account where most prospective applicants live.

-It is not enough … because almost all of the interpreters, some of them they live in a remote area, said Abdul.
+It is not enough … because almost all of the interpreters, some of them they live in a remote area,said Abdul.
 CBC News has agreed not to publish his last name due to his safety concerns.

 Abdul said he has the paperwork and internet access he needs to complete the application for himself and his family, but he fears that others like him may not meet the deadline.

-The problem is lack of electricity, a lack of transportation, he said.
 And after that, they have to apply for the passport.
 So they have to prepare other documents for their children, for the members of their families.
 These are all the problems for this program …

 In a statement issued to CBC News, the federal government said the deadline communicated to applicants is not firm and that applications will be accepted after it expires.

-Officials will reach out to those who have already been contacted to clarify, wrote Emilie Simard, a spokesperson for the office of Immigration Minister Marco Mendincino.
+Officials will reach out to those who have already been contacted to clarify,wrote Emilie Simard, a spokesperson for the office of Immigration Minister Marco Mendincino.

 The messaging will be revised in future communications to provide more clarity that applicants are encouraged to submit their application within 72 hours in order to quickly process as many applications as possible.